Daviruss1969/Connector-Schema/README.md

 You need to give one valid file path.

-The file contains the informations about the connector, the field "MetadataJSONParameters" can be parsed or not, the 2 cases will work.
+The file contains the information about the connector, the field "MetadataJSONParameters" can be parsed or not, the 2 cases will work.